-No access is to be taken from Burdon Road, other than to serve the South West corner of Land North of Burdon Lane.
-This should be a localised access with no through route and serve a maximum of 100 dwellings.
+The only access point on Burdon Road (to the south of Lodgeside Meadows) will be to serve the South West corner of Land North of Burdon Lane.
+This should be a localised access with no through route and serve a maximum of 100 dwellings, unless agreed otherwise with the Local Planning Authority.